-Anyone who has taken out a student loan has probably been required to sign a promissory note, which confirms a borrower’s responsibility to pay back the money used to offset the cost of higher education.
-Many colleges and universities also require exit counseling to inform their graduates of the repayment options available through federal loan programs.
-However, with private financing companies now offering additional options that could possibly lower monthly payments or interest costs over time, many financially savvy individuals seek to minimize and simplify their financial debts.
+Anyone who has taken out a student loan has probably been required to sign a promissory note, which confirms a borrower’s responsibility to pay back the money they borrowed to pursue higher education.
+Many colleges and universities require exit counseling to inform their graduates of the repayment options available through federal loan programs.
+However, with private financing companies now offering additional options that could possibly lower monthly payments or interest costs over time (also known as student loan refinancing), many financially savvy individuals seek to minimize and simplify their financial debts.

 Federal Student Loan Consolidation

-Federal or Direct Loan Consolidation allows borrowers to combine multiple federally-funded subsidized or unsubsidized student loans, regardless of income or credit history, into one payment that uses a weighted average of all interest rates.
-Because this form of student loan consolidation is only available for federal loans, student loans acquired by a private lender are not eligible.
+Federal or Direct Loan Consolidation allows borrowers to combine multiple federally-funded subsidized or unsubsidized student loans, regardless of income or credit history, into one payment that uses a weighted average of all interest rates rounded up to the nearest 1/8th percent.
+This form of student loan consolidation is only available for federal loans – student loans acquired by a private lender are not eligible.
 The benefits of this form of consolidation include the ability to combine loans into one simple payment, the opportunity to switch from various variable rates to one fixed interest rate, and the ability to extend the life of the loan, thereby lowering the total of monthly payments.
 Borrowers in the federal program are also eligible to take advantage of programs such as deferments, forbearances, or grace periods that temporarily reduce or suspend monthly payments during times of financial hardship.
-The downside is that borrowers can be less likely to save money or see drops in interest rates with this plan.
+These federal student loan repayment options are typically known as Income-Driven Repayment Plans such as Income-Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR).
+The downside is that borrowers can be less likely to save money or see drops in interest rates with these plans.
 Also, borrowers who extend the life of the loan to lower their monthly payment will likely pay more in interest over the life of the loan.

 Private Student Loan Refinancing

-Similar to student loan consolidation, refinancing student loans involve combining multiple student loans into one loan with one monthly payment.
-However, unlike Direct Loan Consolidation, this option is only offered by private lenders and includes restructuring both private and federal education loans to reward borrowers who demonstrate responsible financial habits with rates and payment options not offered through the federal consolidation program.
+Similar to student loan consolidation, refinancing student loans involves combining multiple student loans into one loan with one monthly payment.
+However, unlike Direct Loan Consolidation, this option is only offered by private lenders and includes the consolidation of both federal and private student loans.
+Student loan refinancing can reward borrowers who demonstrate responsible financial habits with rates and payment options not offered through the federal consolidation program.
 New interest rates are calculated based on the borrower’s credit history and overall financial health, as well as current financial market conditions, rather than the weighted average of the included loans.
-This option can offer the greatest opportunity for a borrower to save money since the new rate is applied to every loan refinanced.
-However, it is important to note that when borrowers refinance with a private lender, they may lose special benefits such as income-based repayment, loan forgiveness, deferments, and forbearances associated with federal loans.
+Student loan refinancing can offer the greatest opportunity for a borrower to save money on their student loans since the new rate is applied to every loan that is refinanced.
+However, it is important to note that when borrowers refinance with a private lender, they may lose the benefits associated with federal student loans, such as income-based repayment, loan forgiveness, deferments, and forbearances.
 Although not guaranteed, reputable private lenders are interested in the success of their clients and offer support services to help keep their borrowers in good standing during unexpected financial hardship, so be sure to consider the level of customer service available when choosing to refinance your student loans.

 Which Is Right For You?